maxgerashenko/angular-quiz/README.md

 ## Todo List

+- UI
-- [x] Allow use to turn on/off voice over quiestins or result
+  - [x] Allow user to turn on/off voice over quiestins or result
+  - [ ] Allow user to change voice speed
+- Functional
   - [ ] Save courses to the firebase
   - [ ] Make request to ChatGPT to generate quiz
+- Project
+  - Add lint settigns to the project, ide, pre-submit.

 ## Contributing